-- A. Agriculture: Includes the following uses; general farming, including beekeeping, commercial feedlots, dairying, egg production, floriculture, fish or fur farming, forest and game management, grazing, livestock raising, raising of grain, grass, mint and seed crops, raising of fruits, nuts and berries, sod farming, and vegetable raising. - B. Agritainment or Agritourism: Activities conducted on an operating farm and offered to the public or to invited groups for the purpose of recreation, education, or active involvement in the farm operation.
-This use includes farm tours, hayrides, corn mazes, classes relating to agricultural products or skills, picnic and party facilities offered in conjunction with the above, and similar uses. - C. Campground: A parcel of land designed, maintained, intended, or used for the purposes of providing a location for two or more camping units. - D. Golf course, public or private: A facility, other than a miniature golf course or stand-alone golf driving range, primarily intended for the playing of golf.
+- A. Agriculture: Any of the following activities conducted for the purpose of producing an income or livelihood: crop or forage production; keeping farm animals; beekeeping; nursery, sod, or Christmas tree production; floriculture; aquaculture; fur farming; forest management; enrolling land in a federal agricultural commodity payment program or a federal or state agricultural land and conservation payment program. - B. Agritainment or Agritourism: Activities conducted on an operating farm and offered to the public or to invited groups for the purpose of recreation, education, or active involvement in the farm operation.
+This use includes farm tours, hayrides, corn mazes, classes relating to agricultural products or skills, picnic and party facilities offered in conjunction with the above, and similar uses. - C. Campground: A parcel of land designed, maintained, intended, or used for the purposes of providing a location for two or more camping units. - D. Game management: An activity or facility where wild animals, birds, or fish are raised and/or hunted for food or sport. - E. Golf course, public or private: A facility, other than a miniature golf course or stand-alone golf driving range, primarily intended for the playing of golf.
 A golf course may include a clubhouse, pro-shop, restrooms, driving range, shelters, and other uses that are typically accessory to a golf course.
-Eating and drinking establishments associated with golf courses will require separate land use approvals. - E. Keeping of animals: Includes all residential and agricultural uses that keep or raise animals for domestic use, commercial use, or both, but see also "animal services" use. - 1.
-Grazing and farm animal raising (500 animal units or fewer): An agricultural use of land or buildings that includes the keeping of 500 or fewer animal units, and is not otherwise defined as one of the other "keeping of animals" uses below. - 2.
-Farm animal or livestock facility with more than 500 animal units: An agricultural use of land or buildings that includes the keeping of more than 500 animal units, and may therefore be subject to addition state and county approval processes and standards, and may be restricted from certain zoning districts where land use incompatibilities would otherwise arise. - 3.
-Keeping of farm animals on small parcels: A principal or accessory use in certain zoning districts designed to provide for hobby and recreational farming in appropriate zoning districts; avoid nuisances, undesirable odor, and other negative impacts on neighboring properties; protect human and animal health; satisfy the needs of farm animals for exercise space; and protect water quality and the environment. - 4.
-Residential kennel: The breeding, rearing, or boarding of more than four dogs or cats, in association with a residential principal use of land and related buildings or structures.
-A litter of pups or kittens, kept for less than 6 months from birth shall not contribute to the limit of four, provided there is not more than one litter per year on the premises. - F. Outdoor shooting range: The use of land for archery or the discharging of firearms for the purpose of target practice, skeet and trap shooting, and competition shooting. - G. Public park and recreation: Any generally outdoor recreational uses located on property owned by the public, or on a public use easement owned by the public.
+Eating and drinking establishments associated with golf courses will require separate land use approvals. - F. Outdoor shooting range: The use of land for archery or the discharging of firearms for the purpose of target practice, skeet and trap shooting, and competition shooting. - G. Public park and recreation: Any recreational use, predominantly conducted outdoors and located on property owned by the public, or on a public use easement owned by the public.
 Such land uses may include parks, natural areas, wildlife areas, trails picnic areas, picnic shelters, play courts, play fields, athletic fields, tot lots, public outdoor swimming pools, swimming beach areas, fitness courses, playground equipment, boat launches, waterfront access points, outdoor education or interpretive centers, or similar land uses.
 May include buildings or structures supporting the principal park or playground use, such as equipment storage sheds, shelters, restrooms, concession stands, and grandstands.
-Not included in this category are privately owned and operated recreational uses or golf courses whether publicly or privately owned.

-- H. Retreat: Facilities used for professional, educational, or religious conclaves, meetings, conferences, or seminars and which provide meals, housing, and recreation for participants during the period of the retreat or program only.
+Not included in this category are privately owned and operated recreational uses or golf courses whether publicly or privately owned. - H. Retreat: One or a group of facilities used for professional, educational, or religious conclaves, meetings, conferences, or seminars and which provide meals, housing, and recreation for participants during the period of the retreat or program only.
 Such centers may not be used by the general public for meals or overnight accommodations.
-Housing for participants may be lodges, dormitories, sleeping cabins (with or without baths), or in temporary quarters as may be approved, but kitchen and dining facilities shall be located in a single centrally located building or buildings. - I. Road side stand: A location, structure, or group of structures intended to provide for limited on-site sales of agricultural products. - J. Ski hill: An area developed for snow skiing and snow boarding, with trails and lifts, and including equipment rental and sales, instruction, and eating facilities.
+Housing for participants may be lodges, dormitories, sleeping cabins (with or without baths), or in temporary quarters as may be approved, but kitchen and dining facilities shall be located in a single centrally located building or buildings.

+- I. Road side stand: A location, structure, or group of structures intended to provide for limited on-site sales of agricultural products. - J. Ski hill: An area developed for snow skiing and snow boarding, with trails and lifts, and including equipment rental and sales, instruction, and eating facilities.